 How is entrepreneurship like skydiving?
 As they say, the hardest part of skydiving is jumping out of the airplane.
 I think entrepreneurship is the same way.

 I believe that the key to success in life is overcoming your fears and eliminating the excuses that keep you in your comfort zone.
 Action almost always brings more fulfillment than the status quo.
-“Ready Fire Aim” (the title of this blog) is an expression of that ethos.
+“Ready Fire Aim” is an expression of that ethos.
 I also believe it’s very applicable to entrepreneurs thinking of starting a company – the starting is often the hardest part.

 Think of all the “armchair entrepreneurs” in the world – everyone has an idea.
 And yet nobody executes.
 There always seems to be a reason to delay actually starting an entrepreneurial venture.
 I don’t have enough startup capital.
 I need to refine my idea a little more.
 I should save some more money first.
 I need to finish college first.
 I don’t know if anyone will use it.
 There are one thousand and one excuses for putting off starting until tomorrow.